Scroll to top

 • Minimize caffeine – consume no more than 2 caffeinated drinks per day;

-• Minimize stress – self-care is important – you can use yoga, meditation, walking, spending time with your partner and/or friends; and
+• Minimize stress by practicing self-care, such as yoga, meditation, walking, spending time with your partner and/or friends; and

 • Have sex with your partner 2 or 3 times per week.